pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 > Some road owner will use weird and bad rules

-Then the road will become inprofitable because no one will use it.
+Then the road will become unprofitable because no one will use it.

 A nice book called “The Privatization of Roads and Highways” by Walter Block describes how roads will function in free market, their problems and solutions to these problems.